Static Maps

 Spatial analysis is the process of manipulating spatial information to extract new information and meaning from the original data.
 Usually spatial analysis is carried out with a Geographic Information System (GIS).
 A GIS usually provides spatial analysis tools for calculating feature statistics and carrying out geoprocessing activities as data interpolation. – QGIS

-or book a consult with the Research Commons’ GIS team if you are not sure what your project will require.
+or book a consult with the Research Commons’ GIS Team if you are not sure what your project will require.

 Let’s take a look at some examples of different kinds of thematic maps.
 You can read more about the pros and cons of different kinds of thematic maps here.